Skip to content

 typescript

-// Find all rows matching criteria (searches all pages)
+// Find rows matching criteria on the default scan range

 const rows = await table.findRows({ Status: 'Active' });